-Lesson Plan 6 Reference pages 88-90 To ppics Resources • The age of Enlightenment (All sections) Notebook and writing tools Pr ior knowledge / Introduction . • The Age of Enlightenment, often simply referred to as the Enlightenment, was a significant intellectual and cultural movement that emerged in Europe during the late 17th to 18th centuries.
-It marked a departure from traditional ways of thinking and sought to emphasize reason, science, individualism, and progress as the foundations of human society and knowledge.
-The Enlightenment had a profound impact on various aspects of society, • including philosophy, science, politics, literature, and art.
-The Enlightenment's legacy extended beyond Europe and played a crucial role in shaping modern thought, politics, and governance, paving the way for the development of democratic societies, the scientific method, and the principles of individual liberty that continue to influence the world today.
+Le sson Plan 6 Re Reference pages 88-90 Тс ppics Resources • The age of Enlightenment (All sections) Notebook and writing tools Pr ior knowledge / Introduction . • The Age of Enlightenment, often simply referred to as the Enlightenment, was a significant intellectual and cultural movement that emerged in Europe during the late 17th to 18th centuries.
+It marked a departure from traditional ways of thinking and sought to emphasize reason, science, individualism, and progress as the foundations of human society and knowledge. • The Enlightenment had a profound impact on various aspects of society, including philosophy, science, politics, literature, and art. • The Enlightenment's legacy extended beyond Europe and played a crucial role in shaping modern thought, politics, and governance, paving the way for the development of democratic societies, the scientific method, and the principles of individual liberty that continue to influence the world today.
 St arting discussion points 5-10 min 1.
 2. Begin with a brief discussion about the term "Enlightenment" and what it might mean in a historical context.
 Show images or quotes related to the Enlightenment to pique students' interest.
-3. Show students a painting or an excerpt from a literary work from the Age of Enlightenment that reflects humanistic ideals.
-Ask students to write a brief reflection on what they think the artist or author is trying to convey about human nature and society.
-St eps using the Student's Book 25 min 1.
-Read page 88.
+Show students a painting or an excerpt from a literary work from the Age of Enlightenment that reflects humanistic ideals.
+4. Ask students to write a brief reflection on what they think the artist or author is trying to convey about human nature and society.
+St eps using the Student's Book 25 min Read page 88.
 Discuss the main characteristics of the Enlightenment, such as reason, individualism, and the importance of empirical evidence.
 Provide examples of how these characteristics challenged traditional beliefs.
-2. Introduce Isaac Newton, John Locke, Jean-Jacques Rousseau, and Baron de Montesquieu as key figures of the Enlightenment.
+Introduce Isaac Newton, John Locke, Jean-Jacques Rousseau, and Baron de Montesquieu as key figures of the Enlightenment.
 Briefly describe their contributions and areas of focus.
 3. Activity: Divide the class into small groups, assigning each group a different thinker.
 Have each group research and prepare a short presentation on their assigned thinker's contributions.
 Have each group present their findings about the contributions of their assigned thinker.
 Encourage class discussion on how these contributions align with Enlightenment principles.

-- 4. Discuss how Enlightenment ideas influenced invention, literature, psychology, and politics.
-Provide examples of inventions, literary works, psychological theories, and political changes influenced by Enlightenment thought. - 5.
-Define humanism and explain how it aligned with Enlightenment values of reason, progress, and individual rights.
+4. Discuss how Enlightenment ideas influenced invention, literature, psychology, and politics.
+Provide examples of inventions, literary works, psychological theories, and political changes influenced by Enlightenment thought.
+5. Define humanism and explain how it aligned with Enlightenment values of reason, progress, and individual rights.
 Discuss how humanism influenced various aspects of society during this period.

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example

-- ✓ I learned that the American Revolution was a culmination of political, economic, and social tensions between Great Britain and its American colonies. - ✓ I learned that the major events such as the Stamp Act and the Boston Tea Party played a crucial role in fueling the revolution. - ✓ I learned that the Founding Fathers, including George Washington, Thomas Jefferson, and Benjamin Franklin, were instrumental in leading the colonists to victory. - ✓ I learned that the Revolution had a lasting impact on the birth of the United States and inspired other nations seeking independence.:
+D iscussion and Review 5 min k the students what they have learnt in this lesson.
+They could make a note this, summarizing the lesson, for example ~ I learned that the American Revolution was a culmination of political, economic, and social tensions between Great Britain and its American colonies. $\checkmark$ I learned that the major events such as the Stamp Act and the Boston Tea Party played a crucial role in fueling the revolution. ~ I learned that the Founding Fathers, including George Washington, Thom- as Jefferson, and Benjamin Franklin, were instrumental in leading the colonists to victory. $\checkmark$ I learned that the Revolution had a lasting impact on the birth of the Unit- ed States and inspired other nations seeking independence.: H Homework • discussing their contributions and the lasting effects of their ideas on society.